tterb/tterb.github.io/_posts/2018-07-21-testing-python.md

     url = 'https://www.youtube.com/watch?v=C0DPdy98e4c'
     title = yt2mp3.getVideoTitle(url)
     assert title == 'TEST VIDEO'
 ```

-You'll notice that the only difference in this function is that pytest uses an `assert`-statement where you might usually expect a `return`-statement.
+You&rsquo;ll notice that the only difference in this function is that pytest uses an `assert`&ndash;statement where you might usually expect a `return`&ndash;statement.

 Similarly, we can also write a test to check that the `yt2mp3.getVideoList()` function successfully retrieves the URLs for each video in the provided playlist.
-For this test, I've created a simple test playlist that features three videos to keep the number of URLs manageable and prevent modifications from changing the expected result.
+For this test, I&rsquo;ve created a simple test playlist that features three videos to keep the number of URLs manageable and prevent modifications from changing the expected result.
 So we need to:
   * Provide the URL for our test playlist
   * Provide a list of the URLs for each video in the playlist